jrmfong/google-workspace-script/GiftAidAutomation/README.md

 - a template PDF file for creating Google Doc template for generating the Gift Aid Declaration
 - this `README.md`

-## Google Docs Template

-Google Docs files are not stored directly in this repository.

-To use this project:

-1. Review the sample PDF in `GiftAidDeclarationTemplate.pdf`
-2. Create your own Google Docs template file
-3. Copy the wording and layout based on the sample
-4. Update the script with the Google Docs template file ID

 ## Requirements

 - Google Form